Andrej-Adamenko/Taskhelper/README.md

 2) Reassign ticket to different subchannel
 3) Change ticket's followed users
 4) Change ticket's priority
-5) Make a scheduled message
+5) Make a deferred message
 6) Go to ticket's comments (appears only if discussion chat is connected to your channel)

 ## User guide